 Estimated reading time: 9 minutes

-Poverty is one of the reasons why vulnerable children are in care, sadly, parents of these children are often working, yet the wages they earn are not enough to support them.
-Further, increasing living costs and decreasing benefits make it difficult for families to feed themselves, especially as Universal Credit’s safety valve of an extra £20.00 per week finishes this month.
-When this goes on, more families than ever are in poverty.
+Poverty is one of the reasons why vulnerable children are in care.
+Sadly, the parents of these children often work, yet the wages they earn are not enough to support them.
+Furthermore, increasing living costs and decreasing benefits make it difficult for families to feed themselves, especially as Universal Credit’s safety valve of an extra £20.00 per week finishes this month.
+When this goes on, more families than ever are facing poverty.

-Food banks are a blessing; they provide families in need with more food.
-However, families are concerned because they know that children living in poverty will come under poverty’s label.
-Their fears are real; they fear social services will take their children into care due to poverty, which is happening.
+Food banks are blessings as they help families in need with additional food.
+However, there is a stigma that children living in poverty will come under the poverty label.
+Their fears are real; they fear social services will take their children into care.

-Our Local Authorities pay more to IFA’s for their foster carers.
+Local Authorities pay more for IFA foster carers.

-Independent Fostering Agencies are also charging Local Authorities higher fees for their foster carers.
-Maybe if our Local Authorities and the Not-for-profit Charities had more foster carers, they wouldn’t need to use expensive foster carers from IFAs?
+Independent Fostering Agencies also charge Local Authorities higher fees for their foster carers.
+Maybe if our Local Authorities and the Not-for-profit Charities had more foster carers, they wouldn’t need to use expensive foster carers from IFAs.

-Indeed, because families are now struggling, there is a Machiavellian system that cruelly takes children into care due to poverty?
-Surely, child poverty should not be a reason for families to separate?
-Maybe if we gave more support to families when they need it to alleviate poverty in the first place, it would reduce the number of children needing foster carers?
+Indeed, because families are now struggling, is there a Machiavellian system that cruelly takes children into care due to poverty?
+Indeed, child poverty should not be a reason for children to go into care.
+Maybe if we gave more support to families when they needed it to alleviate poverty in the first place, it would reduce the number of children needing foster carers.
 Or am I too simplistic in my views?

 Massive changes are needed to alleviate poverty.

-It is heart-breaking that Social Services remove children and place them in care because their parents don’t have enough money to feed them, even though they are working and in employment.
-Indeed, we should be calling for massive changes; because it is unacceptable that families who want to stay together are unable to due to poverty?
+It is heartbreaking that Social Services remove children and place them in care because their parents don’t have enough money to feed them, even though they are working and in employment.
+Indeed, we should be calling for massive changes; it is unacceptable that families who want to stay together are unable to due to poverty.

 Furthermore, if your standard of living is dictated by the postcode lottery of where you live, not how you live, and the chances of support if you ever get stuck are zero, how are families meant to cope?
 According to the State of Child Health Report, 30% of children live in poverty in a typical UK classroom.
-It doesn’t say where this data originates from as there are certain areas of the UK, for example, the North East and North West of England, that have been hit hardest.
+It doesn’t say where this data originates from as some regions of the UK, for example, the North East and North West of England, have been hit hardest.

-Furthermore, more children in care from both these regions have faced an increase of children being in care due to poverty and neglect.
-Therefore, how many children from those regions have children who live in poverty, and what support networks are there in place to help them?
+Furthermore, more children in care from both these regions have faced an increase of children being in care due to poverty, child abuse and neglect.

 Poverty is no longer a postcode lottery.